sylencecc/honeysens-ce/sensor/Readme.md

 # HoneySens Sensor
 Sources for building platform-dependent sensors.
 The general idea here is that for each platform there exists a process how firmware has to be built, e.g.
-BeagleBones use images to be written on SD cards as regular containers.
+BeagleBones use images to be written on SD cards and dockerized sensors are built as regular containers.
 During each of those build processes the manager daemon is installed, which later on performs its own platform-specific routines, if necessary.

 Honeypot software itself is run within "service" containers, which is why each platform has to provide the means to run docker containers.